nblmc/geoservices-docs/discovery-tools/atlascope.md

 For these reasons, no two atlases in our collection have identical coverages.

-In order to evade loosely defined and unreliable concepts like neighborhoods, Atlascope's search functionality is spatial.
-No matter where you are on the map, the app's layer menus will update to reflect only the atlas layers available for that location.

 > **As you move** around the map, the dropdown **menus** with available atlas layers **will change** and update to reflect what is available for that area.

 ![menu](/media/gifs/menu.gif)